-DraftKings also has a longstanding DFS presence in Ohio, and new bettors can expect the same reliable experience with the online sportsbook.
+DraftKings also has a longstanding DFS presence in Ohio, and new bettors can find the same reliable experience with the online sportsbook.
 DraftKings Sportsbook offers more than two dozen sports, various ways to wager on events, and plenty of profit boosts.

-Along with an extensive list of sports betting options, DraftKings features a helpful event information section with everything a prospective bettor may want to see before placing a wager, including stats, write-ups, sports betting trends, and the success of specific prop bets.
+Along with an extensive list of sports betting options, DraftKings Ohio features a helpful event information section with everything a prospective bettor may want to see before placing a wager, including stats, write-ups, sports betting trends, and the success of specific prop bets.
 All without having to leave the browser or app.

 The nifty prop bets section can be broken down in various ways to zoom in or out, with options including the last five or ten contests, the entire season, head-to-head, or after a win or loss.

 DraftKings gives new users 20 percent back on their first deposit up to $1,000.
 Bettors must deposit a minimum of $10.
 Rollover requirements are high, with the online sportsbook releasing $1 for every $25 wagered.
 Be on the lookout for ongoing promos involving odds boosts on high-profile players and events.